csu-devsquad-latam/aidev/docs/configuring-workflows.md

 ## `environment-cd` Workflow

-This workflow performs the following steps in one job:
+This workflow performs 1 job with the following steps:

+1. `deployment`
-1. Checks out code to the github-hosted runner
+  - Checks out code to the github-hosted runner
+  - Loads the environment from YAML.
-2. Installs the Azure Machine Learning cli
+  - Installs the Azure Machine Learning cli.
-3. Prepares Conda
+  - Setup Conda.
-4. Logs into the AML Workspace using Azure credentials
+  - Logs into the AML Workspace using Azure credentials.
-5. Builds the Conda environment
+  - Builds the Conda environment.
-6. Verifies Conda (python) Environment exists in AML Workspace
+    - Verifies Conda (python) Environment exists in AML Workspace.
-7. If it does not exist, workflow will deploy the environment.
+      - If it does not exist, workflow will generate a warning (not a failure).
-8. If it does exist, workflow will do nothing further
+      - If it does exist, workflow will do nothing further.

 This workflow expects a secret containing Azure credentials to be present in your repository.